Louise J. Moran Vision Care Program

 CCSC partners with school campuses in particularly underprivileged parts of our service area, and students whose families are in need, are provided with services.
 Since 2003, this program has been generously underwritten by the Louise J. Moran Foundation.

-In the 2016-2017 school year, CCSC partnered with twelve schools and provided vision screening to 1,839 children in the fall semester – our highest on record!
-Approximately 525 students will receive professional eye exams and prescription eyeglasses throughout the spring semester.
+In the 2016-2017 school year, CCSC partnered with sixteen schools and provided vision screening to 1,859 children – our highest on record!
+In addition, 581 students received professional eye exams at the University Eye Institute.
+Of these, 533 obtained glasses.

 For more information regarding the Louise J. Moran Vision Care program, contact the Youth Services Manager at 713.961.3993 ext.
 215 or firstname.lastname@example.org.